 1. Visual learner

-If you more easily absorb information through visual mediums—charts, diagrams, pictures, maps, etc.—you’re likely a visual learner.
+If you most easily absorb information through visual mediums—charts, diagrams, pictures, maps, etc.—you’re likely a visual learner.
 Visual learners learn best when they can spatially understand concepts.

 When doing homework or studying for tests, it may also be beneficial for you to practice filling in diagrams or flowcharts themselves, as this is how you’ll be able to retain the information.
-You can also make great use of the internet, which offers tons of free educational resources where you’re sure to find visual resources.
+You can also make great use of the internet, which offers tons of free educational resources where you’ll surely find visual resources.

 2. Auditory learner

-Auditory learners thrive in an environment where they’re presented with information vocally.
+Auditory learners thrive in an environment where they can engage with information in a vocal manner.
 If you identify as an auditory learner, you learn best through reading out loud, open-lectures, and group discussions.
 You may often require lessons involving talking, since this is how you’ll best retain any concept.

 Don’t forget about mnemonic devices!
 A mnemonic device is a great tool that can help auditory learners recall certain information.